 Home – A Battle Ground

-When Adam ate of the fruit of the tree of knowledge of good and evil (Gen. 3:6-7), he brought sin into the universe (Rom.
-5:12; 1 Cor.
-15:22).
+When Adam ate of the fruit of the tree of knowledge of good and evil (Gen. 3:6-7), he brought sin into the universe (Romans 5:12; 1 Corinthians 15:22).
 We can wonder if he understood the power of his single act, but we do not have the answer.
 As a result of his disobedience, the creation was changed negatively, damaged by sin.
 The foundational human relationship of marriage was also effaced.
 By his single act of sin, warfare entered into the relationship between Adam and his wife Eve.
 This fact is revealed in Genesis 3:16.

 To the woman He said,